esp/esp-js/ReadMe.md

 A single root model is simply a single instance object hierarchy that models your system.
 The object contains little business logic as event processors own this.
 Additionally they own how the model state shifts/grows/contracts over time (more on this below).
-The root of the model obviously knows about objects below it, however it's focus is really on interacting with it's direct children, and those children with their own children.
+The root of the model obviously knows about objects below it.
+However its focus is really on interacting with its direct children, and those children with their own children.
 This interaction is usually quite simplistic (i.e. indexers, look-ups etc).

 A model purist may say only *model what's specific to your business domain*.